Number 1's (Mariah Carey album): Commercial performance

 In Europe, the album experienced success, peaking within the top-ten in almost every major music market.
 By 2003, the album received a double-platinum certification by the International Federation of the Phonographic Industry (IFPI), denoting shipments of two million copies throughout Europe, until that year.
 In France, #1's was certified double-platinum.
 The album received a platinum certification in Belgium, Spain, Sweden, Switzerland and the United Kingdom, where it shipped 800,000 copies. #1's received a gold certification in Germany, the Netherlands and Norway.
-Aside from its success in Europe, the album experienced its highest sales in Japan (after the US), where it sold 3,250,000 copies in the first three months after its release.
+Aside from its success in Europe, the album experienced its highest sales in Japan (after the US), where it sold 3,600,000 copies in the first three months after its release.
 In Japan, #1's remains the best-selling album in Japan by a non-Asian artist and is certified the triple-Million award.
-The album was certified five-times platinum by the Recording Industry Association of America (RIAA), denoting shipments of five million copies throughout the United States.
-The album sold more than 15 million copies worldwide.
+In 2022, the album was certified six-times platinum by the Recording Industry Association of America (RIAA), denoting shipments of six million copies throughout the United States.